salsha-t/Mini-Fleet-Management/README.md

 3. Click the Deploy button to apply the imported flow.

 ### 3. Clone the Repository and Import into Android Studio
-1. Clone this repository
+1. Clone this repository.
 ```shell
 git clone https://github.com/salsha-t/Mini-Fleet-Management.git
 ```
-2. Open the project in Android Studio
+2. Open the project in Android Studio.

 ### 4. Additional Setup for Google Maps API
-1. Generate SHA1 from Android Studio terminal
+1. Generate SHA1 from Android Studio terminal.
 ```shell
 ./gradlew signingReport
 ```
-2. Open the following URL in your web browser, replacing YOUR_SHA1 with your SHA1 value and ensuring that the package name (com.portfolio.minifleetmanagement) matches your project
+2. Open the following URL in your web browser, replacing YOUR_SHA1 with your SHA1 value and ensuring that the package name (com.portfolio.minifleetmanagement) matches your project.
 ```shell
 [./gradlew signingReport](https://console.developers.google.com/flows/enableapi?apiid=maps-android-backend.googleapis.com&keyType=CLIENT_SIDE_ANDROID&r=YOUR_SHA1%3Bcom.portfolio.minifleetmanagement
 )
 ```
-3. Copy the API key provided and replace the placeholder in your AndroidManifest.xml (simply update YOUR_API_KEY with the actual key.)
+3. Copy the API key provided and replace the placeholder in your AndroidManifest.xml (simply update YOUR_API_KEY with the actual key.).
 ```shell
 <meta-data
     android:name="com.google.android.geo.API_KEY"